 There was also a woman making the freshest, ice-cold lemonade served in jelly jars.
 We got a couple of glasses that disappeared quickly in the Scottsdale heat.
 And, the best part is that the proceeds from the lemonade sales go to charity.

 Singh Farms also offers a variety of Gardening, Landscape and Cooking Workshops.
 For Fall 2011, some of the courses include Veggie Gardening Basics, a Desert Wildflower course, several herb classes including growing, them cooking them and preserving them as well as a Composting class.
-If you would like more information, simply email them.
+If you would like more information, simply email them or visit their Facebook page.

 Tip: Singh Farms is only open a couple of days per week since it is a working farm, so you will want to call ahead for days and times.